+Unregulated Contaminants

+Entry Point

+Average Range

-Unregulated Contaminants Entry ' Point Average (ppb) Range (ppb) Tested Violation Typical Source Cylindrospermospin Non-I Detected 2022 No Naturally present in source water Microcystins Non-I Detected 2022 No Naturally present in source water
+(ppb) (ppb) Tested Violation Typical Source

+Cylindrospermospin Non-D Detected 2023 No Naturally present in source water

+Microcystins Non-Detected 2023 No Naturally present in source water

+PFAS Non-Detected 2023 No

+Lithium Non-Detected 2023 No

+Our water system has sampled for a series of unregulated contaminants.
 Unregulated contaminants are those that don't yet have a drinking water standard set by USEPA.
 The purpose of monitoring for these contaminants is to help EPA decide whether the contaminants should have a standard.
+As our customers, you have a right to know that this data is available.
+If you are interested in examining the results, please contact Steve Stewart at 541-574-5871.
+This notice is being sent to you by the city of Newport.
+State water system ID #4100566.
+Date distributed May 2024.